 Browser and Device Compatibility

 Whilst every measure will be made to ensure compatibility with a wide range of web browsing software, on a variety of digital devices and platforms, we can offer no guarantees of correct function with all browser software and cannot accept responsibility for loss of goodwill, reputation or any other consequential or indirect losses the client may suffer due to a third parties inability to access the Website due to browser incompatibility.
 We do not support Internet Explorer 6 and if the client expressly requires compatibility with this browser it must be stipulated before acceptance of any quote and any extra cost incurred in supporting this browser must be agreed before the project begins.
 We will test for and guarantee compatibility of any website we create with the most recent version of Internet Explorer, Mozilla Firefox, Safari, Chrome, Opera.
-Compatibility with mobile devices and iPad/tablet devices is not guaranteed, unless explicitly requested and included in the quotation.
-If it is required it must be stipulated before acceptance of any quote and any extra cost incurred in supporting specified mobile devices must be agreed before the project begins.
+Compatibility with mobile devices and iPad/tablet devices is also tested and forms normal scope of work for responsive website design.

 Where Verulam provide hosting and maintenance services we cannot be held responsible for difficulties experienced when accessing the Website or individual parts of the Website due to circumstances beyond our control.
 These may include (but are not limited to): problems with the clients internet service provider or other third party, failure (partial or whole) of server hardware or software, disruption or failure of any service that prevents Verulam functioning in a normal manner, natural disaster, weather, war, invasion, riot and other civil disorder, rebellion and revolution.
 Unless expressly covered by a support package, it is the clients’ responsibility to ensure remote backups of their website and database are created at regular intervals, we take no responsibility for the loss of data, files or assets due to server issues or loss of service.